fastoch/Linux/Ansible.md

 ---

-To stage & commit all files that have been changed: `git commit -am "some descriptive message"`
+To stage & commit all changes: `git commit -am "some descriptive message"`
 This command will not stage & commit new files though.
 See https://git-scm.com/docs/git-commit

-@53/68
+---

+Once we have pushed our last changes to our Github Ansible repo, we can test our playbook against our new laptop:
+`sudo ansible-pull -U https//github.com/fastoch/ansible_laptop.git`

+You should be able to see the wallpaper change while the command is running.

+@54/68

 ---
 EOF